 Follow the steps-

-- Open Excel workbook in ‘read-only’ mode > try copying its entire contents.
+- Open the Excel workbook in ‘read-only’ mode > try copying its entire contents.

 - Once done, create a new workbook and paste the entire contents from the corrupted file you just copied to the new file.